JuanEspindola2/JuanEspindola2/README.md

 <!--Intro start-->
-- 🔭  Currently, I finished my high school with a Technical Degree in Programming.
-I've been studying programming for over 4 years, and during this time, I've had the opportunity to work with various technologies such as HTML, CSS, JavaScript, C, C++, MySQL, PHP, Unity, Needle and Node.js.

 - 🌱  I'm in the process of learning new skills and knowledge to solidify my career as a programmer.